TO HELL IN A HANDBAG

 The Secret Lives of Canon Chasuble and Miss Prism

-While others are preoccupied with cucumber sandwiches and railway cloakrooms, two minor characters from The Importance of Being Earnest are up to their necks in something else.
+While others are preoccupied with cucumber sandwiches and railway cloakrooms, two minor characters from The Importance of Being Earnest, Canon Chasuble and Miss Prism, are up to their necks in something else.
 A country rector and a governess, models of Victorian propriety in public.
 But in private?

 “Wickedly, side-splittingly funny, in a sophisticated, witty and elegant way.
 A joyous romp not to be missed, a worthy homage to its master and progenitor” Sunday Independent